zzzprojects/docs/entityframework.net/pages/getting-started/entity-framework-vs-linq-to-sql.md

 PermaID: 1000030
 Title: Entity Framework vs LINQ to SQL - Learn Which ORM is the Best for You
 MetaDescription: Unlock the power of Entity Framework by understanding what advantages EF has over LINQ to SQL.
 Learn why EF might be the best ORM for you and its advantages and disadvantages.
-LastMod: 2023-02-25
+LastMod: 2025-06-17
 Tags: getting-started linq-to-sql
 ---

-# Entity Framework vs LINQ to SQL: Discover Learn Which ORM is the Best for You
+# Entity Framework vs LINQ to SQL: Discover Which ORM is the Best for You

 ## Entity Framework vs LINQ to SQL?